Skip to main content

 Bill Summary

 Under current law, a mental health professional must be licensed by the department of education (department) in order to work in a school.
-The bill authorizes a school or a school district, the state charter school institute, and a board of cooperative services that operates a school, or the division of youth services to employ certain mental health professionals school-based therapists who are not licensed by the department but hold a Colorado license for their profession to work in coordination with licensed special service providers coordinating mental health supports for students .
-Before being employed, the mental health professional school-based therapists must satisfy other requirements for nonlicensed school employees, including a fingerprint-based criminal background check.
-Any mental health professional school-based therapists employed may be supervised by a mentor special services provider in the field in which the person is employed or a licensed administrator.
+The act authorizes a school or school district, the state charter school institute, a board of cooperative services that operates a school, or the division of youth services to employ school-based therapists who are not licensed by the department but hold a Colorado license for their profession to work in coordination with licensed special service providers to coordinate mental health supports for students.
+Before being employed, the school-based therapists must satisfy certain requirements for nonlicensed school employees, including a fingerprint-based criminal background check.
+Any school-based therapists may be supervised by a mentor special services provider or a licensed administrator.
+If an eligible school-based therapist provides services to a student related to the student's individualized education program, the eligible school-based therapist must have qualifications consistent with the student's individualized education program.

 Status